nikku/didi/README.md

 ## About

-Using [`didi`][didi] you follow the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) / [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern, decoupling component (service) declaration from instantiation.
+Using [`didi`][didi], you follow the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) / [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern.
+This means that you decouple component (service) declaration from instantiation.

-Components in `didi` are declared inside of modules.
-Unless declared otherwise they are singletons, instantiated by `didi` as needed, with resolved dependencies, and cached for future re-use.
-You may choose to [eagerly initialize](#initializing-components) components, too.
+Components in `didi` are declared by name.
+Each component is a singleton.
+It is instantiated by `didi` as needed, and cached for future re-use.
+During instantiation, `didi` will do the heavy lifting to resolve component dependencies.

 ## Example